snotskie/ttrpg/md/index.md

 The following pages list Ability options.
 These Abilities refer to a number of rules described in the next chapter.
 However, for now you should know:

 - **Require:** Some Abilities require another Ability or condition.
 Such Abilities cannot be gained until you've first gained the required Ability or met the required condition.
 - **Extend:** Some Abilities extend another Ability.
-When an Ability is extended, it no longer counts against your number of Ability Upgrades received, as described in the Session Shop section later in this chapter.
+When an Ability is extended, it no longer counts against your total number of Abilities.
 - **Recharge:** Some Abilities list a recharge cost.
 Once activated, these Abilities cannot be activated again until they have been recharged by paying that cost.

 ---